-Journal of Psychopharmacology reports post-traumatic stress disorder symptom improvement lasting years after MDMA-assisted psychotherapy in largest sample to date.
+Journal of Psychopharmacology reports enduring benefits after MDMA for post-traumatic stress disorder symptom improvement lasting years after treatment.
 After participating in clinical trials of MDMA-assisted psychotherapy, people who had suffered from chronic PTSD experienced significant symptom reduction.
 This includes better relationships, increased appreciation for life, and a greater sense of possibility and spirituality.
 Principal Investigator Dr. Michael Mithoefer talks about the treatment approach and factors influencing the treatment response.

 The journal Psychopharmacology published long-term participant outcomes in six phase 2 clinical trials investigating MDMA-assisted psychotherapy for PTSD.
 The treatment approach includes 2-3 psychotherapy sessions with MDMA, bookended by preparatory and integrative sessions.
 Two months following the last session, PTSD symptoms saw a significant reduction.
 56% of participants no longer met PTSD criteria.
 91 participants conducted follow-ups twelve months later, or on average of 3.8 years in one study.
 Follow-ups reassess symptoms and quality of life.
 Of these, 67% did not meet PTSD criteria at the long-term follow-up.
 Furthermore, many reported substantial improvements in various life aspects, including relationships, sleep quality, and general wellbeing.

 “One of the most intriguing factors is that many people who have PTSD and have tried various types of treatment without success, very early in their MDMA experience, arrive at an ‘inner knowing’ that they are going to be able to heal.
 It’s striking that when this happens it’s far from the end of the story.
 They still need to do a lot of trauma processing that is usually very painful even with MDMA, but somehow they suddenly know they are going to be able to do this.”